“You are not required to set yourself on fire to keep other people warm.”

 I’d babysit for free, let people come over even though the introvert in me wanted to shrivel up and hide in a hole.
 I would give my things away to people even when I wanted them.
 I’d buy people lunch and never get lunch in return.
 I let someone crash on my couch and paid to fix their car even though they treated me terribly, and through it all, I tried to convince myself that this was me being a good person and that would eventually make me love myself and feel good about myself.

-I let people take advantage of me because I thought it upped my worth.
+I let people take advantage of me because I thought it upped my self-worth.

 In reality, it did the opposite.
 It didn’t make me feel good, and with most of those actions, my self-worth plummetted.
 So I did the logical thing and gave more because that would fix it, right?
 And then there was that twisted backward thinking of chasing the hard cases.
 You know the ones – you date the person who has a reputation of being a cheater because if you can change them, if they’re loyal to you – you get value, it means you’re special.
 If the person who pathologically promises to pay people back and never does but they treat you differently – you are special and valuable.